thlorenz/doctoc/README.md

 Use the `--title` option to specify a (Markdown-formatted) custom TOC title; e.g., `doctoc --title '**Contents**' .` From then on, you can simply run `doctoc <file>` and doctoc will will keep the title you specified.

 Alternatively, to blank out the title, use the `--notitle` option.
 This will simply remove the title from the TOC.

+### Specifying a custom `DON'T EDIT THIS` message

+Use the `--edit-message` option to specify a custom message about not editing the TOC manually, and how to regenerate the section instead.

 ### Specifying a maximum heading level for TOC entries